 |

-The manuscripts that are preserved well enough show three types of lunar eclipse omens: The first deals with lunar eclipses during the different stages of the night (CTH 532.1; CTH 532.8C; CTH 532.12).
-The second type observes lunar eclipses during specific days of the month throughout the year (CTH 532.3; CTH 532.8), known from Old Babylonian texts from Mesopotamia and from later second-millennium tablets from Assyria, Elam, and Syria (e. g.
-CUSAS 18.13; f14, EMAR 6.652).
-These later become tablet 22 of the series Enūma Anu Enlil.
-The third type deals with eclipses in a certain month (CTH 532.4; CTH 532.5; CTH 532.6).
-This type is found already at Mari (ARM 26.248) and then in the later series iqqur īpuš.
+The manuscripts that are preserved well enough show three types of lunar eclipse omens.
+The first deals with lunar eclipses during the different stages of the night (CTH 532.1; CTH 532.8C; CTH 532.12; CTH 532.14).
+The second type observes lunar eclipses on specific days of the month throughout the year (CTH 532.3; CTH 532.8; CTH 532.13), known from Old Babylonian texts and from later second-millennium tablets from Mesopotamia, Elam, and Syria (e. g., AlT 451–452; CUSAS 18.13–14; Emar 6.652; MDP 18.258).
+These later became tablet 22 of the series Enūma Anu Enlil.
+The third type concerns eclipses in a given month (CTH 532.4; CTH 532.5; CTH 532.6).
+This type is found already at Mari (ARM 26.248) and later in the series iqqur īpuš.

 |